Baked Apple Donut Holes with Honey Glaze

 Baked spiced apple donuts are coated in a simply sweet honey glaze for a delicious bite.

-This weekend I took an unexpected trip to the Abbey to go apple picking and it was just what I needed: fresh autumn air, a sunny sky, and all the apples a girl could dream of.
+This weekend I took an unexpected trip to to go apple picking and it was just what I needed: fresh autumn air, a sunny sky, and all the apples a girl could dream of.
 It was perfect.
 When we arrived home with a 10 lb bag of apples, apples and honey seemed like the only solution.
 Last year’s apple chips and apple sauce are totally happening this week too.

 Print